enkidevs/curriculum/lua/roblox-studio/understanding-studio-i/studio-interface.md

 [1: Service]

-A service is an object that contains built in properties, functions, events, and callbacks.
+A service is an object that contains built-in properties, functions, events, and callbacks.